viccro/cryptidSightings/dataDict/date.md

 **Type** `xs:boolean`

-**Description** If no details at all are given about the date, set unknownDate to True.
+**Description** If no details at all are given about the date, set unknownDate to "true".
 This is strongly discouraged, but preferred to leaving the date field empty.
+Omit this element if the date is available.

 **Optional**